saifaustcse/SDLC-Methodologies/README.md

 > **An iterative and incremental approach that delivers working software in small, frequent releases called sprints or iterations.**

 Agile emphasizes collaboration, customer feedback and adaptability to change rather than a rigid, pre-planned process.
-Common Agile frameworks include Scrum, Kanban and Extreme Programming (XP).
+The three most popular Agile frameworks — Scrum, Kanban and Extreme Programming (XP) — are covered in Section 12.

 <p align="center">
     <img src="images/agile.png" alt="Agile Model" width="500" height="500">